 Numerous projects to restore and protect channel and riparian habitat, along with fish reintroduction programs, have been implemented in the Yakima Basin since the 1990s.
 The population status and trends for the different species in their freshwater life stages are important measures of management success, and the data collected at the facility have allowed us to answer several management questions that can help to improve these programs.
-This report provides estimates of 2022 outmigrating Spring (yearling) Chinook smolt populations (hatchery and wild) past Prosser Dam; its temporal (annual) trend from 1999 through 2022; and evaluation of whether the production and releases of hatchery smolts into the upper Yakima had an effect on the production of wild smolts and on the relative abundance of the three stock sources of wild smolts (Naches, American, and Upper Yakima rivers).
+This report provides estimates of 2023 outmigrating Spring (yearling) Chinook smolt populations (hatchery and wild) past Prosser Dam; its temporal (annual) trend from 1999 through 2023; and evaluation of whether the production and releases of hatchery smolts into the upper Yakima had an effect on the production of wild smolts and on the relative abundance of the three stock sources of wild smolts (Naches, American, and Upper Yakima rivers).
 This evaluation is part of an ongoing study that was initiated in 1999 with the first release of hatchery Spring Chinook smolts.
 The entire bypass flow leaving the juvenile screens enters the counting facility but only a portion is manually counted.
 A timer gate on an hourly cycle directs bypass flow to a holding tank for a portion of each hour that can be adjusted as often as once per day to compensate for fluctuations in fish abundance so as to not overwhelm the capacity of the staff to tally those smolts by species and stock.

-In 2022, the CJMF was in operation from January 13th to July 15th, a total of 183days, with one day closure due to excessively high stream flows or other technical problems.
+In 2023, In 2023 the CJMF was operated from January 4th to July 15th (193 days total).
 There were three timer gate settings (TR) for sampling, representing the percentage of time in each hourly cycle that bypassed fish were directed into the sample tank.
-Over the sampling period, the timer gate setting (TR) was 33% for 175 days, 50% for 6 days, and 100% for 2 days.
+Over the sampling period, the timer gate setting (TR) was 33% for 165 days, 50% for 3 days, and 100% for 25 days.
 Several statistical methods/approaches were applied for expanding the subsample data and analyzing them.
 To address the objectives of the study, we answered the following research questions:

-1. Which species and runs were captured during the 2022 sampling period and what were the relative abundances of each group?
+1. Which species and runs were captured during the 2023 sampling period and what were the relative abundances of each group?